Saruf-Ratul/Architecture-WebApi/readme.md

 ### Repository

-It inherits from the generic repository and only implements specific methods.
+It inherits from the generic repository and only implements specific methods.#   A r c h i t e c t u r e - W e b A p i